Apply as an International Student

 - Clarkson ACT code: 2698

 - Official TOEFL or IELTS score reports, if English is not your first language

 - Certification of Finances Form (PDF) and supporting bank statement

 All online applications and test scores should be sent to the Office of Undergraduate Admission.
 Please send any printed forms and documents to:

 8 Clarkson Avenue, Box 5610

 International students at Clarkson are eligible for merit-based financial aid in the form of partial scholarships.
 All scholarship decisions are based on your admission application, so no other forms are required.
 There is a separate application process, however, for the Honors Program that awards an additional $2,000 a year to accepted students.

 We highly encourage you to visit Clarkson and participate in an admission interview.
-If you can’t get here in person, we’re happy to do the interview by phone.
+If you can’t get here in person, we’re happy to do the interview by phone or online.

 Our admission staff is here to help you with every step of the application process.
-Call Peter Dangremond, assistant dean of international and preparatory admission, at 315-268-2125, or email him at email@example.com.
+Call Peter Dangremond, Senior Assistant Dean of International and Preparatory Admissions, at 315-268-2125 or email him at firstname.lastname@example.org.